blankenberg/anvio.org/help/7.1/artifacts/summary/index.md

 #### The HTML document

-When opened (usualy with an internet browser), you should see a page that looks somewhat like this.
+When opened (usually with an internet browser), you should see a page that looks somewhat like this.

 ![An example of the HTML file that results from anvi-summarize.](../../images/summary_example.png)